 - 1 Teaspoon Vanilla Extract

 - 1 1/2 Teaspoons Flake sea salt, such as maldon salt

 - 1/2 Teaspoon Salt

-- Pour the filling into the prepared pie crust and bake for 40-50 minutes or until the crust is golden brown and the filling is set.
+Pour the filling into the prepared pie crust and bake on the second lowest rack of the oven until the filling is set around the edges and the center has a *very* small wiggle to it, about 1 hour to 1 hour 10 minutes.
 (If the crust is browning too quickly, cover the edges with tin foil but don't let the tin foil touch the filling).
-Remove from the oven and allow to cool for 20 minutes before slicing and serving.
+Remove from the oven and allow to cool for 30 minutes before sprinkling with the flake sea salt, garnishing the top with the crescent, slicing the pie, and serving.